peter/versioned/README.md

 A clojure framework that provides a CMS REST API based on MongoDB.
 Features include token based user authentication, JSON schema validation, versioning, publishing, relationships, changelog, partial [jsonapi.org](http://jsonapi.org) compliance, [Swagger](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) documentation, Heroku deployment, and a model API with before/after callbacks on create/update/delete operations.

-The background of this library is that it is a re-implementation and simplification of the Node.js/Mongodb CMS API that we built to power the Swedish recipe website [köket.se](http://www.koket.se) in 2015.
+The background of this library is that it is a re-implementation, generalization, and simplification of the Node.js/Mongodb CMS API that we built to power the Swedish recipe website [köket.se](http://www.koket.se) in 2015.